-2 Cascading down slopes in the Baltic sea conditions
+2 Autumn cooling and cascading down slopes in the Baltic Sea conditions

-The cascading process is not believed to significantly influence the CIL formation because of several reasons.
+The cascading process is typically not believed to significantly influence the CIL formation because of several reasons.
 Before the all, coastal waters are usually more fresh, so that even lower temperature does not cause a density increase sufficient to slide down to the thermocline level.
 Second, the motions are driven by a very small horizontal density differences, so that wind-wave mixing may overshadow the convective flows.
 With these questions in mind, we analyze in this section (i) general structure of horizontal exchange due to cascading process and (ii) field data of an expedition to the Gdansk bay slopes.
+The conclusion is that horizontal water-exchange due to differential coastal cooling works in the Baltic Sea environment as well.